RishiMalhotra920/yolo/README.md

 I pretrain YOLO on ImageNet and then finetune it on Pascal VOC.
 The code may contain some inaccuracies but it achieves 39% correct as compared to YOLO's 65% correct.

 > Note: After finishing work for this project, I realized that the YOLO guys applied NMS before calculating accuracy whereas I only applied it for visualization.
 As a result, there are a lot more false positives and hence, my accuracy figures below have been understated.
+> Note 2: There was a bug in the code - I was training and validating on the train dataset.
+That's why my graphs show no overfitting.
+Initially, I thought that was because I was using a modest 0.5 but that's not true.
+Validation accuracy values shuold be overstated because of this.
+Training accuracy values will be the same.

 ### Pretraining YOLO